Confined steady states of a Vlasov-Poisson plasma in an infinitely long cylinder: Steady states with a nontrivial electric potential

-for constants $E_0>0$, $e_0<E_0$ and $p_0<0$.
-By product rule and chain rule one can easily show that then $f^\a$ also satisfies the stationary Vlasov equation \eqref{CSVE}.
+for constants $E_0>0$, $e_0<E_0$, $p_0<0$ and given functions $\Sigma^\a\in C(\RR;[0,\infty[)\cap L^1(\RR)$, $\a=\pm 1$.
+By product rule and chain rule one can easily show that $f^\a$ satisfies the stationary Vlasov equation \eqref{CSVE}.
 However, to obtain a self-consistent steady state of the Vlasov-Poisson system, Poisson's equation \eqref{CSPE} must be satisfied as well.
 By this ansatz the cylindrically symmetric charge density ${\uprho^\a = \uprho^\a(r)}$ becomes a functional of the potential $\upphi$.
 It is given by

 By the change of variables $E=\frac 1 2 m_\a u^2 + \a e\, \upphi(r)$ we obtain that

 where the function $g^\a:\RR^2\to [0,\infty[$ is defined by

 and $g^\a(r,\varphi)=0$ else.
 Now the problem reduces to finding a suitable potential $\upphi$ which satisfies the integral equation